cdntinker/Node-Red-Sonoff-DIY-Mode/README.md

 ATM, this is in the very early stages & consists of flows and subflows to test the idea.

+**NOTICE!!!
+The [SONOFF DIY MODE API PROTOCOL](https://sonoff.tech/diy-developer/#7) documentation supplied by iTead contains errors.**

+One error that'll cause particular stress is that the example output provided is NOT actual output.
+For example, the "Get Device Info" output bears little resemblance to what the device returns.
+It does NOT return its __deviceid__ and the up to date __fwVersion__ is 1.4.1

 ## Subflows:
 ### Sonoff1
 This subflow sends _RESTful API_ requests to the device.